pjscruggs/slogcp/docs/CONFIGURATION.md

 `slogcphttp.Middleware(logger)` wraps `http.Handler`s to log request/response pairs in a Cloud Logging-friendly schema.
 By default it:

-- Extracts trace context using the global OpenTelemetry propagator, falling back to `X-Cloud-Trace-Context`.
+- Extracts trace context using the global OpenTelemetry propagator (configured by `slogcp` to understand both W3C Trace Context and `X-Cloud-Trace-Context` headers).
 - Starts a server span when none exists (`StartSpanIfAbsent=true`).
 - Emits a request-scoped logger in the context (`AttachLogger=true`) with trace attributes.
 - Logs start and finish events, HTTP method/URL, status, latency, byte counts, and remote IP.
 - Demotes or drops health-check chatter when enabled via the shared `chatter` engine.

-Use `slogcphttp.InjectTraceContextMiddleware()` ahead of the main middleware to prioritize `X-Cloud-Trace-Context` parsing when no OpenTelemetry propagator is configured for it.
+Use `slogcphttp.InjectTraceContextMiddleware()` only when you intentionally disable `slogcp`'s composite propagator and need a manual fallback for `X-Cloud-Trace-Context`.

+> Set `SLOGCP_DISABLE_PROPAGATOR_AUTOSET=true` before importing `slogcp` if you prefer to manage the global OpenTelemetry propagator yourself.

 ### Functional Options